 2. Specifications

-2.1 Features of G10 series and G20 series Manipulators
+2.1 Features of G6 series Manipulators

-The G10 series and G20 series Manipulators are high-performance manipulators intended to achieve high speed, high accuracy, space saving, and high cost-performance.
+The G6 series Manipulators are high-performance manipulators intended to achieve high speed, high accuracy, space saving, and high cost-performance.
+The features of the G6 series Manipulators are as follows: